lucamac99/lucamac99.github.io/_pages/about.md

 ![Intresting points](/images/intresting_points.png)

 * analysis_3.py: In this file I used the scikit-learn library to perform machine learning algorithms.
 The analysis included the calculation of the most important features for the prediction of the track difficulty.
 After a reccomendation system has been developed, which is based on the user's preferences and goals.
-The system suggests the most suitable tracks based on the user's preferences and goals.
+Running the code the name of a existing user will be asked and the system will suggest the best tracks for him/her.